Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Extraction of singular patterns from vector fields

 \section{Extraction of singular patterns from vector fields}

-In this section, we develop an algorithm for extracting singularities and obtaining the corresponding singular polygons.
+In this section, we develop an algorithm for extracting singularities.
 We first introduce the angle-based grid digraph, followed by the main algorithm and the analysis of its complexity.
+Finally, the approach for measuring variation between vector fields is introduced.

 The process of the developed method unfolds as follows: Initially, we choose a specific area and extract the corresponding vector field data.
 Then we construct an angle-based grid digraph, where each edge’s weight is recorded.
 Subsequently, a digraph filtration is constructed by initially including all vertices of $G$ and subsequently adding edges of $G$ in a non-decreasing order of weights.
-This process enables the computation of the one-dimensional persistence diagram, thereby enabling the determination of the singularity’s position and the extraction of the singular polygon, as outlined in Algorithm \ref{alg:1}.
+This process enables the computation of the one-dimensional persistence diagram, thereby enabling the determination of the singularity’s position, as outlined in Algorithm \ref{alg:1}.
 If the vector field is time-varying, the changes of singular patterns can also be identified.
 The overall schematic of our methods is illustrated in Fig. \ref{fig:pipline}.
 This systematic approach ensures a comprehensive analysis of the vector field data and facilitates the identification and characterization of singular patterns.

 In the following discussion, we assume that the following conditions hold:\\ (A1) In an angle-based grid digraph, any two vectors that are located on two adjacent points are not parallel.
-This conforms to most of the cases in practice.\\ (A2) The singularities always have a positive index, i.e., saddles are not within our range of discussion.\\ (A3) The singularity does not appear on an edge.\\ (A4) The grid points are dense enough such that each smallest square encloses at most one singularity.
+This conforms to most of the cases in practice.\\ (A2) The singularity does not appear on an edge.\\ (A3) The grid points are dense enough such that each smallest square encloses at most one singularity.